Redevelopment planning in final stages

 The Department of Communities and DevelopmentWA are working together to identify the constraints and opportunities within the area to optimise staged development.

-These documents set out the way the land is to be used and developed.
-DevelopmentWA and its planning consultant are also working with the Department of Planning, Lands and Heritage and the City of Fremantle to determine the optimal planning process for the site.
+These documents set out the way the land is to be used and developed, providing a broad planning framework for the site.
+DevelopmentWA and its planning consultant are working with the Department of Planning, Lands and Heritage and the City of Fremantle to determine the optimal planning process for the site.

-Mid-2024 - 2025+ - subdivision process, sales and construction.
+2025+ - Land sales and construction.

-Please note that these timings are indicative and subject to change.
+* Please note that these timings are indicative and subject to change.

 If you have any questions about the project, please view the FAQs and documents available for download in the Document Library.